CLRX/CLRX-mirror/doc/ClrxAsmAmdCl2.md

 Syntax: .sgprsnum REGNUM

 This pseudo-op must be inside any kernel configuration.
 Set number of scalar registers which can be used during kernel execution.
+In old-config style, it counts SGPR registers excluding VCC, FLAT_SCRATCH and XNACK_MASK.
+In HSA-config style, it counts SGPR registers including VCC, FLAT_SCRATCH and XNACK_MASK (like ROCm).

 ### .stub